Word’s AutoCorrect feature—not just for “errors”

 Used correctly, AutoCorrect can make you more productive not only by keeping you from having to correct your common typing errors but also by saving you from repetitive typing of frequently used long words and phrases.

 Unformatted AutoCorrect entries are stored in *.acl files by language.
 The name of each file has the syntax MSOLanguage ID Number.acl, where “Language ID Number” is a the “Locale ID” (LCID) corresponding to the specific language.
 For example, the AutoCorrect file for English (U.S.) is MSO1033.acl.
 You can find a list of LCIDs here.
-These files are stored in the user profile; the default path on Windows XP is C:\Documents and Settings\username\Application Data\Microsoft\Office; for Windows 7 it is C:\Users\username\AppData\Roaming\Microsoft\Office.
+These files are stored in the user profile; the default path on Windows XP is C:\Documents and Settings\username\Application Data\Microsoft\Office; for Windows 7 it is C:\Users\username\AppData\Roaming\Microsoft\Office; for Windows 10 and 11 it is C:\Users\username\AppData\Roaming\Microsoft\Office.

 Formatted AutoCorrect entries are stored in the Normal template (Normal.dot or Normal.dotm).